 It’s far EASIER to manage and grow a $10 million company than a $3 million company.
 Do you want to play with your kids, paint, study art history, or race motorcycles?
 Cross the $10 million chasm.

 Advanced Mastery Network is designed to help you get there faster.

 I can’t guarantee you’ll be accepted, but if this sounds exciting to you, you should apply without hesitation.

 In May 2018 I delivered Rosetta Stone, my zero to billion formula.
 Rosetta Stone is lifted from the track records of my best students.
-Because in the last three years Planet Perry has quietly transformed itself into a conveyor belt of mega success stories:
+Because in the past several years Planet Perry has quietly transformed itself into a conveyor belt of mega success stories:

 - Casey Graham sold The Rocket Company for 8 figures.
 After a 1-year hiatus, he’s back… with a new venture, Gravy, which is also growing at a tremendous pace.

 - Ed Harycki sold Swift Capital to PayPal for an undisclosed, LARGE sum of money.
 This instantly made a dozen millionaires.
 He’s already dropping hints about his next venture.

 - Clate Mask and Scott Martineau of InfusionSoft appeared at my Rosetta Stone seminar in May, telling their story of zero-to-$967 million.

 - Larry Kim agreed to sell WordStream to Gannett, the parent company of USA Today, for $130 million in cash.